darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

 ### With all 4 DACs enabled.
 ### A total of 8 channels in true stereo.

-Audio souce code for Lemon Drop Hi-Res v125.1<br>
+Audio souce code for Lemon Drop Hi-Res v126.2<br>
-Also need the build.prop tweaks for Hardware Offloaded Audio Processing.<br>
+Also need the build.prop tweaks for Hardware Offloaded Audio Processing and to increase the QuadDACs cache size..<br>

 If you find an error or a mistake I made in the mixer_paths file, please open an issue and let me know so it can be fixed, thank you. with over 6000 lines of code chance of an error or a mistake is high.<br>